Chart Color Schemes

 Box Hill - Nelson is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Box Hill - Nelson's dwelling structure, as per the latest Census, consisted of 98.3% houses and 1.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+Box Hill - Nelson's dwelling structures, as per the latest Census, consisted of 98.3% houses and 1.7% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Sydney metro's 87.7% houses and 12.3% other dwellings.
-Home ownership in Box Hill - Nelson stood at 12.1%, with mortgaged dwellings at 68.1% and rented ones at 19.9%.
+Home ownership in Box Hill - Nelson was at 12.1%, with mortgaged dwellings at 68.1% and rented ones at 19.9%.
 The median monthly mortgage repayment was $3,000, aligning with Sydney metro's average, while the median weekly rent was $595 compared to Sydney metro's $3,000 and $600 respectively.
-Nationally, Box Hill - Nelson's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Nationally, Box Hill - Nelson's mortgage repayments were significantly higher than the Australian average of $1,863, and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing